comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 - [Named Entity Recognition with Long Short-Term Memory (James Hammerton 2003)](http://www.aclweb.org/anthology/W03-0426)

-but lack of computational power led to small and not expressive enough models, consequently with performance results far behind other proposed methods at that time.

-I will describe four recent papers which propose neural network architectures to perform NLP sequence labelling tasks such as NER, chunking, or POS-tagging, I will focus only on the architectures proposed and detailed them, and leave out of the datasets or scores
+However, lack of computational power led to small and inexpressive models and performance results that were far behind other methods at the time.
+Recently, this performance gap has been closed.
+I will describe four recent papers that propose neural network architectures for tasks such as NER, chunking and POS-tagging.
+I will focus specifically on the proposed _architectures_ and leave out details about the datasets or scores

 - [Bidirectional LSTM-CRF Models for Sequence Tagging (Huang et. al 2015)](https://arxiv.org/pdf/1508.01991v1.pdf)